bkeegs/bkeegs.github.io/_posts/2017-02-05-audio-board.markdown

 Similar to a cassette, when given to others it has a surprise factor of not knowing what's up next.

 Board was built up in December 2016, and general functionality (power regulation, bluetooth control, SD card, audio out) was confirmed.
+Will be uploading the code to github when have it better shape.

 <br>